kevindewalt/oldkevindewalt.github.io/_drafts/challenger.markdown

 **1. You charge a subscription.** And therefore, need your customers to change their behavior and use your product regularly.

-**2. Your SaaS app is complex.** You’re doing something disruptive.
+**2. Your product is complex.** You’re doing something disruptive.
 You need to sell the customer not only on choosing *your* company as a provider, but that he even has a problem worth taking action on.

+Note: your product is probably much more complex than you realize.

 **3. You compete on value.** You strategy is to price high and provide 10x the value.